Shoghakat, Armenia: Nature

+Climate

+The climate of the village is cold and continental, designated as Dfb in Köppen climate classification.

 Infrastructure

 The village can be accessed via Armenian road M14 (repaired in 2020-21) running along the north-east shore of Lake Sevan either from Tsovagyugh village (in the northwest of Shoghakat) or from Vardenis (in the south-east).
 Another road connects it to the town of Chambarak in the north-west.
 In summer, passenger trains of South Caucasus Railways commute from Yerevan, via the towns of Hrazdan and Sevan.

 Recreation

 The shores of Lake Sevan near the village hosts several popular camping sites.
 Most popular is perhaps the camping site called "Whishup" (a wordplay with Vishap, "dragon" in Armenian) located between the road and lakeshore at about 1.5 km from the village towards Tsovagyugh.
 Various water sports, like wakeboarding, kiteboarding, are practiced there and some equipment is available for rent along a sandy beach with a cafe.
 In summer evenings concerts are held at the stage on the beach.
 On the opposite side of the Artanish peninsula, the yachting clubs "Ayas" and "Armenian camp" can be found.
 Sailing and paddling equipment can be rented there and guided tours on a sailing ship can be booked.

 A copy of a medieval Armenian sea vessel is placed there.
 Built in the 90's and named Cilicia (referring to Armenian Kingdom of Cilicia, where such vessels were built and used) it sailed round Europe, and was brought back to Lake Sevan.
 There is also a diver's club located nearby.